Created: July 2020 by Jenny Owen

-- Invite or allow children to your home unsupervised.
+- Invite or allow children or vulnerable adults to your home unsupervised.

-- Condone, or participate in, behaviour of children which is illegal, unsafe or abusive.
+- Condone, or participate in, behaviour of children or vulnerable adults which is illegal, unsafe or abusive.

 - Condone smoking or the consumption of alcohol by young people under the legal age.
-You are obliged to report any sightings of this to the young person’s parent/guardian.
+Staff are obliged to report any sightings of this to the young person’s parent/guardian.

-- Allow or engage in any form of inappropriate contact with young people.
+- Allow or engage in any form of inappropriate contact with children or vulnerable adults.

-- Assist with intimate personal care for a child, unless trained and qualified to do so and with the express written consent of a parent or carer.
+- Assist with intimate personal care for a child or vulnerable adult, unless trained and qualified to do so and with the express written consent of a parent/guardian or carer.

-- Allow young people to use inappropriate language unchallenged (e.g. swearing, racial/sexual taunts).
+- Allow participants to use inappropriate language unchallenged (e.g. swearing, racial/sexual taunts).